Challenges faced by Indian startups

 2. Utilize customer feedback to enhance your offering of a product or service.

-3. Support and service to customers should be exceptional.
+3. Customer support and service should be exceptional.

 4. Create a distinctive brand identity that resonates with your target audience.

-5. Keep up with industry trends and keep on innovating.
+5. Stay up-to-date with industry trends and continue innovating.

 Success stories of startups that overcame this challenge

-Byju’s, an ed-tech startup, beat out the competition in India by providing personalized learning experiences and educational content of high quality.
+Byju’s, an ed-tech startup, outperformed the competition in India by offering personalized learning experiences and high-quality educational content.

 By focusing on customer satisfaction and delivering food quickly and reliably, Swiggy, a food delivery platform, beat out the competition.